 Subsea engineers develop, design and test and install long lasting, cost effective equipment and structures that are used below the surface of the sea, such as pipelines and wellheads.
+You may be called a subsea pipeline engineer.

 You could be: